-Due to the political and financial risks of incurring another loss such as in 2013, Management believes that the reduction of financial volatility is an important objective, and that if BUILD TORONTO is dependent solely on outright sales, this scenario could easily occur again, especially without a recurring income stream.
+Due to the political and financial risks of incurring another loss such as in 2013, Management believes that the management of financial risk is an important objective, and that if BUILD TORONTO is dependent solely on outright sales, this scenario could easily occur again, especially without a recurring income stream.
 Management believes that by employing the following strategies, the risk of financial volatility can be greatly reduced:

-- Staggered points of sale through the development cycle, where certain properties are sold at an earlier stage, for example after conceptualization or at a later phase, such as after zoning, leasing or construction, thereby moving projects throughout the timeline, while still continuing to maximize value creation at each point in the cycle. - Create multiple revenue events by selling the majority of a project, while retaining a minority interest in the project, such as was done for 10 York, where there was a sale, a reinvestment at 35% and there will be a further revenue event in 2017 with the closing of the condominium sales.
-This will optimize value creation through the life of the project at two distinct stages. - By holding these minority investment interests for the medium term (up to three years as an income producing asset) BUILD can have an income stream, as well as realize capital appreciation through the disposition of a sale-ready asset that can be monetized at a future point in time, again maximizing value creation.
+- Staggered points of sale through the development cycle, where certain properties are sold at an earlier stage, for example after conceptualization or at a later phase, such as after zoning, leasing or construction, thereby moving projects throughout the timeline, while still continuing to maximize value creation at each point in the cycle. - Create multiple revenue events by selling the majority of a project, while retaining a material, but not controlling, interest in the project, such as was done for 10 York, where there was a sale, a reinvestment at 35% and there will be a further revenue event in 2017 with the closing of the condominium sales.
+This will optimize value creation through the life of the project at two distinct stages. - By holding a long term portfolio these revolving investment interests for the medium term (up to three years as an income producing asset) BUILD can have an long term income stream, as well as realize capital appreciation through the disposition of a sale-ready asset that can be monetized at a future point in time, again maximizing value creation.